ClickCease Identifying Yard Growths: Lumps, Bumps & More - Arborist Now

 What Are Galls?

 Galls are abnormal outgrowths found on various parts of many plants, including leaves, twigs, roots, or flowers.
 They're primarily caused by inflammatory reactions to insects, such as aphids, midges, wasps, or mites, that feed or lay eggs on the plant.
-Infections by bacteria, fungi, or nematodes can also induce gall formations, often resembling those caused by insects.
+Infections by bacteria, fungi, or nematodes can also induce gall formations often resembling those caused by insects.

 The Diversity of Galls

 These growths exhibit various colors, from red and green to yellow and black, adding to their mystique.
 Factors like weather conditions, plant susceptibility, and pest populations affect the occurrence of galls from year to year and influence their appearance .
-Oaks, in particular, are prone to hosting insects that cause various types of galls, leading many to mistake them for natural parts of the tree.
+Oaks in particular are prone to hosting insects that cause various types of galls, leading many to mistake them for natural parts of the tree.

 Exploring Gall Diversity and Effects